Make a milk jug turkey with items you probably already have at home.

 |Our Thanksgiving table centerpiece|

 I really like decorating for fall holidays, from magnets on my fridge to wreaths on the front door.
-Even more than the decorating, I enjoy creating this art with my daughters who are then really excited to place their designs around our home.
+Even more than the decorating, I enjoy creating art with my daughters who are then really excited to place their designs around our home.

 My oldest daughter and I have been making crafts with recycled milk jugs this fall.
 It started with cute jack-o-lanterns we made for Halloween.
 This week, we transformed another jug into a nice, plump Thanksgiving turkey.